koson/demiurge/README.md

 # demiurge
 Demiurge Sound Platform - source files

 THIS REPOSITORY IS OBSOLETE.
-See [AwesomeAudioApparatus/demiurge-stm]
+See [demiurge-stm]